Cherokee Reservoir - General Information

 - Walleye stocking: 2013 - 42,504; 2012 - 46,375; 2011 - 92,220; 2010 - 158,512; 2009 - 79,420; 2008 - 168,535; 2007 - 146,959; 2006 - 75,629

 - Saugeye: 2013 - 104,322; 2012 - 1,600

 - Sauger stocking: 2002 - 93,996; 2001 - 59,502; 2000 - 100,900

-The TWRA plans to stock walleye exclusively in the future to maintain a quality pike-perch fishery.
-There is a 10-fish per day, 15-inch minimum length limit for sauger and a five-fish per day, 18-inch minimum length limit for walleye.
+The TWRA plans to stock walleye and saugeye exclusively in the future to maintain a quality pike-perch fishery.
+There is a 10-fish per day in combination, 15-inch minimum length limit for sauger, walleye, and saugeye.

 Striped bass- During the late fall and early spring many striped bass move upstream to the John Sevier Steam Plant.
 Year round, but especially in the summer when dissolved oxygen levels are low, the lower section of the reservoir from Macedonia Hollow to the dam is hard to beat.
 Live shad or large shiners with single hook, sinker, and greater than 15 lb. test monofilament is a well-used method.
 One-ounce white doll flies with 6-inch plastic trailers, Red Fins or Little Mac plugs, Sassy Shads on 1-oz lead head, Zara Spooks, white Slug-gos, and jigging spoons are also used.